Late Spring: Plot

-Shukichi's sister, Aunt Masa (Haruko Sugimura), convinces him that it is high time his daughter got married.
-Noriko is friendly with her father’s assistant, Hattori (Jun Usami), and Aunt Masa suggests that her brother ask Noriko if she might be interested in Hattori.
+Shukichi's sister, Aunt Masa, convinces him that it is high time his daughter got married.
+Noriko is friendly with her father's assistant, Hattori, and Aunt Masa suggests that her brother ask Noriko if she might be interested in Hattori.
 When he does bring up the subject, however, Noriko laughs: Hattori has been engaged to another young woman for quite some time.

-Undaunted, Masa pressures Noriko to meet with a marriageable young man, a Tokyo University graduate named Satake who, Masa believes, bears a strong resemblance to Gary Cooper.
+Undaunted, Masa pressures Noriko to meet with a marriageable young man, a Tokyo University graduate named Satake who, Masa believes, bears a strong resemblance to Gary Cooper, a favorite of Noriko.
 Noriko declines, explaining that she does not wish to marry anyone, because to do so would leave her father alone and helpless.
-Masa surprises Noriko by claiming that she is also trying to arrange a match between Shukichi and Mrs. Miwa (Kuniko Miyake), an attractive young widow known to Noriko.
+Masa surprises Noriko by claiming that she is also trying to arrange a match between Shukichi and Mrs. Miwa, an attractive young widow known to Noriko.
 If Masa succeeds, Noriko would have no excuse.

 At a Noh performance attended by Noriko and her father, the latter smilingly greets Mrs. Miwa, which triggers Noriko's jealousy.
 When her father later tries to talk her into going to meet Satake, he tells her that he intends to marry Mrs. Miwa.
-Devastated, Noriko reluctantly decides to meet the young man and, to her surprise, has a very favorable impression of him.
+Devastated, Noriko reluctantly agrees to meet the young man and, to her surprise, has a very favorable impression of him.
 Under pressure from all sides, Noriko consents to the arranged marriage.